OmenApps/django-directed/README.md

 ### Create the concrete models

-Using the Directed Acyclic Graph (DAG) factory, create a set of concrete Graph, Edge, and Node models for your project.
+Using the DAG factory, create a set of concrete Graph, Edge, and Node models for your project.
 Perform the following steps in your app's models.py

 Build a configuration object that will be passed into the factory.
 Here, we are using the simplest configuration which specifies the model (with `appname.ModelName`), but uses the default values for all other configuration options.